Texas Chili

 - Drain mixture and put back into Dutch oven

-- Add dry seasonings, tomato sauce, green chiles, enchilada sauce10 ounces tomato sauce, 7 ounces diced green chiles, 28 ounces red enchilada sauce, 3 tablespoons ground cumin, 3-6 tablespoons ground chili powder, 1 package Sazon Goya (Coriander and Annatto seasoning), ½ teaspoon cayenne pepper, 1 tablespoon ground paprika
+- Add dry seasonings, tomato sauce(optional), green chiles, enchilada sauce and combine well10 ounces tomato sauce (optional), 7 ounces diced green chiles, 28 ounces red enchilada sauce (See Recipe Notes), 3 tablespoons ground cumin, 3-6 tablespoons ground chili powder, 1 package Sazon Goya (Coriander and Annatto seasoning), ½ teaspoon cayenne pepper, 1 tablespoon ground paprika

 - Add salt and pepper to tastesalt and pepper to taste